hkniberg/ainutshell/1-main/070-model-types.md

 ## Audio to text

 Audio to text models (sometimes called speech to text) can do things like voice transcriptions and meeting notes, which is very useful.
 When writing this book, I used speech to text all the time, to capture my thoughts while I was out walking.

-Speech to text models have been around for a long time, but when OpenAI released their Whisper model, it suddenly became incredibly good at understanding speech, even in noisy environments.
+Speech to text models have been around for a long time.
+But when OpenAI released their Whisper model, it raised the bar significantly.
+That model is incredibly good at understanding speech, even in noisy environments, and in multiple languages.

 ![](../.gitbook/assets/070-audio-to-text.png)